RMachnik/rebridge-frontend/README.md

 # install dependencies
 $ npm install # Or yarn install

+# required for dropzone to work
+$ npm i --save nuxt-dropzone

 # serve with hot reload at localhost:3000
 $ npm run dev